-At 31 December 2019, Arlington Novas Ireland held €499,803 (2018:€499,803) in financial assets.
+At 31 December 2020, Arlington Novas Ireland held €497,843 (2019:€499,803) in investments.
 These assets have been accumulated through the prudent management of resources and the continued implementation of a cost saving culture within the company.
-The majority of these funds will be reinvested to maintain and improve services in accordance with the company's Strategic Plan 2017 - 2021.
+The majority of these funds will be reinvested to maintain and improve services.